craftcms/docs/docs/4.x/extend/updating-plugins.md

 If your element type already supported custom field layouts and behaved well with slideout UI in Craft 3, you may only need to update a few renamed [events](#events) and [permissions](#user-permissions).

 If your element type relies on [getEditorHtml()](craft3:craft\base\ElementInterface::getEditorHtml()), however, whether it’s because it has legacy UI or does its own thing entirely, you’ll need to migrate those pieces elsewhere since that method has been removed.
-Craft 3.7’s [getSidebarHtml()](craft4:craft\base\ElementInterface::getSidebarHtml()) and [getMetadata()](craft4:craft\base\ElementInterface::getMetadata()) are still available for some control over what’s displayed in sidebar and metadata areas, but Craft will always give priority to any custom field layout when it exists.
+Craft 3.7’s [getSidebarHtml()](craft4:craft\base\ElementInterface::getSidebarHtml()) and [getMetadata()](craft4:craft\base\ElementInterface::getMetadata()) are still available for tailoring what’s displayed in sidebar and metadata areas, but Craft will always give priority to any custom field layout when it exists.

 ::: warning
-Elements types’ `defineRules()` methods need to fully cover any inputs that could be posted via `getSidebarHtml()` and `metaFieldsHtml()`.
+Elements types’ `defineRules()` methods need to fully cover any inputs that could be posted via native field elements, `getSidebarHtml()`, and `getMetadata()`.
 This is because an additional security measure applies posted values using the element’s `setAttributes()` method, which only allows “safe” attributes (having validation rules) by default.
 :::

 Craft 4 introduces the concept of “native” fields, meaning ones offered or required by the element type.
 These are distinctly different from the custom fields added by users.